 The Middle School comprises three year groups: 9, 10 and 11.
 On entry into Middle School, students are rearranged into four new tutor groups in which they stay for the three years.
+In this way we ensure continuity of pastoral care and tutors are well placed to offer support through these enjoyable but sometimes demanding years leading up to I/GCSE.
 We are delighted to welcome a number of new entrants at this stage who are integrated into the newly formed groups.

 Students in all year groups are organised into one of four Houses (Benedict, Duffield, Hayward and Paterson) for inter-House competitions and social activities.
 Named after women who have played a key role in the school’s history, they are led by staff Heads of House and offer leadership roles to the House Prefects.
 The House system offers opportunities for students from different years to spend more time together, develop skills such as teamwork and leadership and foster a sense of competition throughout the school.

 In the first term of Year 9 the whole year group and the pastoral staff visit the hugely significant First World War battlefields and memorials in Belgium and France; it is a very valuable time for both students and staff to get to know one another as well as supporting the history curriculum.

 The tutor team and Head of Middle School are always pleased to discuss your daughter’s progress and any issues with parents and pupils.
 Working together is the best way to ensure your daughter's success and happiness.